 How Does seoClarity Approach This?

 seoClarity’s Clarity Grid™ architecture gives clients powerful capabilities to slice, dice and analyze their data across a variety of data sets.

-Every imaginable way to you can think of — it can be set-up custom to you or there are many places in the platform that pre-built segments already exist.
+Every imaginable way to you can think of segmentation and SEO — it can be set-up custom to you or there are many places in the platform that pre-built segments already exist.